Ankitkumargh/CNAPP-Dashboard-Project/README.md

 2. Category-Based Organization: Widgets are organized into categories such as "CSPM Executive Dashboard" and "CWPP Dashboard".
 3. JSON-Based Configuration: The dashboard uses JSON data to define categories and widgets, allowing for easy customization and scalability.
 4. User Interaction: Users can click on the "+Add Widget" button to add a new widget with custom names and text, and use the cross icon to remove widgets from a category.
-5. Search Functionality: The dashboard includes a search feature that allows users to filter through the list of available widgets.
+5. Search Functionality with Highlighting: The dashboard includes a search feature that allows users to filter through the list of available widgets.
+As the user types in the search bar, matching text within widgets will be highlighted for easy identification.
+6. Visual Feedback: Provides immediate visual feedback when searching or modifying widgets to enhance user experience

 ## Technologies Used
 1. Angular (latest version): Building a single-page application with a dynamic dashboard.